open-telemetry/opentelemetry-specification/CONTRIBUTING.md

 owner should bring it to the [OpenTelemetry Specification SIG meeting](https://github.com/open-telemetry/community#cross-language-specification).

-New signal release reviews are subject to different rules that and do not follow the above process.
+New signal release reviews are subject to different rules and do not follow the above process.
 For that please see [here](releases/new-signal-release-process.md).